ldsands/UsefulCodeSnippets/other_software/bash.md

     cd /mnt/d
     ```

+- Aliases are commands that are typed and then expanded to whatever the user wants it to be.
+It follows this format `alias [flag] [custom-alias]="[command]"` below is an example
+    - To make an alias persistent you need to add it to your profile file, you will also have to restart the shell after that to use the alias.
+An example of that is on the second line of the code block below

+    ```sh
+    alias FrequentFolder="cd /mnt/c/user/location/directory"
+    echo 'alias FrequentFolder="cd /mnt/c/user/location/directory"' >> ~/.zshrc
+    exec "$SHELL"
+    ```

+- Environment variables are variables that are meant to store different pieces of information (often strings) for use elsewhere.
+Examples might include a token that is personal to you: you can set the environment variable on your computer and  reference it easily in code but do so without exposing your personal token.
+To do this in python you can see [an example](../programming_languages/python/python_commands.md#random-useful-commands).
+    - Below is an example of the directory for some file that I use often using modelFile invokes the path to that file.
+    - The second example is setting a token as an environment variable.

+    ```sh
+    # assign the directory below to the environment variable `modelFile`
+    export modelFile="/mnt/f/RedditData/ML_models/"
+    # this will add the same variable to the zsh profile file for use after reboots
+    echo 'export modelFile="/mnt/f/RedditData/ML_models/"' >> ~/.zshrc
+    # this adds the token for publishing from poetry to PyPI
+    export POETRY_PYPI_TOKEN_PYPI="pypi-ThisWillBeRandomCharactersForYourToken"
+    # and again the persistent version
+    echo 'export POETRY_PYPI_TOKEN_PYPI="pypi-ThisWillBeRandomCharactersForYourToken"' >> ~/.zshrc
+    ```

 - sed is a stream editor that you can use to edit text files quickly and easily from the command line.
 Here are a couple of resources to get started [short and sweet](https://www.maketecheasier.com/what-is-sed/) and a much more [comprehensive guide](https://www.grymoire.com/Unix/Sed.html#uh-53).
 There are several examples under the [WSL Setup section](#wsl-setup) of this document.
+This is more capable then the echo command that I often use because sed can for example find a line and replace it.

 ## Useful Bash/zsh Commands